pmusachio/pratical-credit-risk/README.md

 <br>

-## ROI and expected loss from a loan application
+## How to use credit-scoring to compute expected ROI from a loan application

 ```python
 credit_scoring = "B"                    # Customer risk profile classification